 My background and Experience

 My background in the field of psychotherapy, counselling, education and training, as well as supervision means I have gained considerable expertise in understanding individuals and offering psychological support.

-I have worked extensively with young people and mature women individually or in groups, as well as working with mid-life and wellbeing groups in the voluntary (Charity) sector.
+As well as extensive work with young people and women individually or in groups, I have worked with women and men in mid-life crisis and wellbeing groups in the voluntary (Charity) sector.

 I am currently establishing a new group for women suffering post-natal depression, or simply struggling with motherhood.This is open for self-referrals as well as individual work.
 Please get in touch if interested in this or any other support you need.I offer help in a crisis or long term work, if that is what you need.